quickshell-mirror/quickshell/README.md

 Quickshell's binary is available at `quickshell.packages.<system>.default` to be added to lists such as `environment.systemPackages` or `home.packages`.

+Note: by default this package is built with clang as it is significantly faster.

 ## Manual

 If not using nix, you'll have to build from source.